Woody debris on lakeshores of Lake Leelanau, Michigan.

 If you do not have any existing debris, however, intentional restoration of aquatic habitats on our shorelines is recognized by EGLE as a best management practice.
 Re-wooding the waters means installing, placing, and securing partially or fully submerged trees and branches in nearshore areas where little to none exist today.

 Trees and branches that naturally fall into the lake can be retained as part of an “aquatic garden” of native plants and features within your riparian area.
 However, the planned installation of shoreline or near shore woody structures requires a permit from EGLE, typically under Minor Permit or General Permit categories.
+For a guide on how to apply for a permit to add woody debris, read our article here.

 Planning Your Woody Structure Project